adrifloresm/DataChallenge/README.md

 #Get Unique words form word list
 	unique_words = set(words)
   ```
  After these we are ready to print the first set of results *Total word count* and *Number of Unique words*.
-To get the number of these values, we need to get the lenght of our lists `words` and `unique_words`, also to display these values we must convert them to strings to be added to the print command.
+To get the number of these values, we need to get the length of our lists `words` and `unique_words`, also to display these values we must convert them to strings to be added to the print command.

  ```python
  #Print Results